 Chapter 01: Convocation

 Survive.
-Luna burst through the doors of Sudalijhe’Yi’s Great Hall, wasting no time to take in the heat and haze of celebration.
-She ignored the few curious glances cast her way and dove into the forest of rangers, trying best to step about the edge of her cloak.
+Luna burst through the doors of Sudalijhe'Yi's Great Hall, wasting no time to take in the heat and haze of celebration.
+She ignored the few curious glances cast her way and dove into the forest of rangers, trying best to step about the flowing ends of her cloak.

 The details were lost in the dust.
 But it didn't matter; it couldn't matter: Luna had traveled so many leagues, bowed to too many new elders to make it here.
 Zingiber couldn't take this from her.

-She almost heard his footsteps behind her, but that was impossible.
-The clamor of the crowd about her drowned out even the ensemble on the center dais, leaving only the rhythm of their drums-- though that might have been her heartbeat.
+She almost heard his padded footsteps behind her, but that was impossible.
+The clamor of the crowd drowned out even the ensemble on the center dais, leaving only the rhythm of their drums—though that might have been her heartbeat.

 She could reach out with her aura, feel for his, but he would expect that.

-No, she would melt into the crowd and let her scent mix with all that had ridden in from the edges of the realm.
+No, she would melt into the forest of cloaks and let her scent mix with all that had ridden in from the edges of the realm.

-She weaved through several pods of greencloaks, then halted mid-stride and let her aura collapse.
-Luna shivered.
-Zingiber could chase a ghost to the edge of the hall now, following nothing but a feeling.
-For her part, Luna would rest-- like she hadn’t done in many weeks-- alone, despite the crowd.
+Luna weaved through several pods of rangers, then halted mid-stride and let her aura collapse.
+She shivered.
+Zingiber could chase a ghost through the length of the hall now, following nothing but a feeling.
+For her part, Luna would rest—like she hadn't done in many weeks—alone, despite the crowd.

-Ten thousand conversations rattled the cedar walls that held the Convocation, riding a current of joy and celebration that the young Guluwe had naively thought unique to a Ridemeet.
-Grander still were the variety of strange tongues that tickled her callow ear; the communal quilt of furs, silks, and cloths that rippled under a blanket of dappled green; even the stench of sweat and smoke that filled her lungs.
+Ten thousand conversations rattled the cedar walls that enclosed the Convocation, riding a current of joy and celebration that the young Guluwe had naively thought unique to a Ridemeet.
+Grander still were the variety of strange tongues that tickled her; the communal quilt of furs, silks, and cloths that rippled under a blanket of dappled green; and even the stench of sweat and smoke that filled her lungs.
 Life.

 Nearby, a dry musk took Luna back to her southern quest at the turn of the zyuga, when she'd traded cheeses to desert nomads for spices and paste flour.
 It was pure wonder, then and now.